linuxdeepin/deepin-manual/manual-assets/professional/deepin-font-manager/en_US/index.md

    The disabled font will not be displayed in the **Active** list, and is grayed out in other font set lists with a **Disabled** status.

-4. You can also right-click to **Enable** or **Disable** in the **All Fonts** list to complete the corresponding operation.
+4. You can also right-click and select **Enable** or **Disable** in the **User** list to complete the corresponding operation.

 > ![notes](icon/notes.svg)Notes: Enable/Disable functions are available for a single font and a batch of fonts.
 System font and font currently being used can not be disabled.

 ### Delete Fonts

-You can delete a font through Font Manager.
+You can delete a font in the Font Manager interface.

 > ![notes](icon/notes.svg)Notes: Delete function is available for a single font and a batch of fonts.
 System font and font currently being used can not be deleted.

-1. Select a font in the **User** list on the Font Manager interface, and right-click **Delete**.
+1. Select a font in the **User** list on the Font Manager interface, right-click and slect **Delete**.
 2. Click **Delete** in the pop-up box.
-3. Please enter the authorization password in the pop-up authorization dialogue (if any) to delete the font.
+3. Enter the authorization password in the pop-up authorization dialogue (if any) to delete the font.

 ![0|font-delete](jpg/font-delete.png)